-- b.
+b.
 Restriction.
 This method does not necessarily duplicate service conditions but is used to verify the integrity of the test item's seals.
+Immersion tests are not to be used for buoyant items unless the life cycle profile identifies specific application with restraints that could hold the materiel under water.

-- c.
+c.
 Sequence.
-(See General Requirements, 4.4.4.)
-This test should be performed before and after structural tests such as shock and vibration to aid in determining the test item's watertightness after dynamic tests.
+(See General Requirements, 5.1.4) This test should be performed before and after structural tests such as shock and vibration to aid in determining the test item's watertightness after dynamic tests.

-- d.
+d.
 Test variations.
 This method consists of one test procedure with several related test conditions that must be given values before the test is initiated, such as:

 - (1) Test item configuration.

 - (2) Preheat temperature.

 - (3) Depth of immersion.

 - (4) Duration of immersion.

 - (5) Additional guidelines as appropriate.

-- a.
+a.
 Test objectives.
-The primary objectives of the leakage (immersion) test are to determine whether: - (1) The test item can be immersed in water without penetration of the water into the test item. - (2) The penetration of any water into the test item will cause operational degradation of the test item. - (3) The test item can be operated safely following immersion. - (4) Other possible effects may be caused by water leaking into the test item.
+The primary objectives of the leakage (immersion) test are to determine whether:

+(1) The test item can be immersed in water without penetration of the water into the test item.

+(2) The penetration of any water into the test item will cause operational degradation of the test item.

+(3) The test item can be operated safely following immersion.

+(4) Other possible effects may be caused by water leaking into the test item.